mohitpai/journey-optimizer.en/help/using/administration/attribute-based-access.md

 >[!IMPORTANT]
 >
->The use of Attribute-based access control is currently available in early access to select users only.
+>The use of Attribute-based access control is currently only available for a set of organizations (Limited Availability).
 If you want to leverage this feature, contact your Adobe account executive.

 Attribute-based access control (ABAC) lets you define authorizations to manage data access for specific teams or groups of users.
 Its purpose is to protect sensitive digital assets from unauthorized users allowing further protection of personal data.